Xansiety/xansiety/README.md

 - 🌱  I am working on an app that will allow me to keep track of my routines and meals, I also want to start creating an application to create Notes. 🔷

-- ❓ You can ask me about .NET, Vue.JS, React and Angular, I'll be glad to help you.
+- ❓ You can ask me about Angular, .NET, React and Vue.js I'll be glad to help you.

 - ⚡ Fun fact: I hated programming throughout my career.